dbgrande/GrandeModular/README.md

 **Quad independent variable sample-delay buffers.**

-Provides four independent sample-delay buffers that can be adjusted between one and nine sample delays each (default 5).
+Provides four independent sample-delay buffers that can be adjusted between one and nine sample delays each (default 5, polyphonic).

 - Each buffer is not internally connected to any others.
 If more than nine sample delays are needed, they can be connected externally.